 An 82-year-old widow living in a retirement home in Burnsville, MN noticed one of her rings lying on the floor of her living room one day.
 Realizing that something was wrong, she hurried to her jewelry box and discovered that her engagement ring and wedding band from her late husband were nowhere to be found.

 A thief had stolen the retirement home’s master key and broken into a tenant's apartment unit, stealing $20,000 worth of jewelry.
-She was devastated and heartbroken knowing that someone had invaded her home and stolen irreplaceable mementos.
+She was devastated knowing that someone had invaded her home and stolen irreplaceable mementos.

 An electronic key control system could have prevented the thief from stealing the master key and also would have given the residents peace of mind and security.
 By automating the key tracking process, you can require a password, fingerprint and/or key fob in order for employees to gain access to a key.

 Not only would this feature prevent keys from getting into the wrong hands, but it would also keep an up-to-date verifiable record of everyone who had checked out a key.
 If authorized users are aware that their key activity is being traced, they are less likely to access and use keys for malicious reasons.

 In addition to giving your residents peace of mind and securing your facility, electronic key control has many other benefits.